 Shareholders who are resident or ordinarily resident in the UK may be liable to UK taxation on capital gains arising from the sale or other disposal, including redemption, of units.
+Shareholders should seek independent advice relating to changes in the tax treatment of such gains which are anticipated from 6 April 2008, which are not addressed here.
 Individuals and certain trusts compute their gains by deducting from the net sale proceeds the capital gains base cost in respect of units.
 The base cost may comprise, broadly, the historic cost plus indexation allowance to 6 April 1998 and the cost of acquisitions made after that date.
 Since 6 April 1998 elements of sale proceeds matched with post 6 April 1998 acquisitions give rise to a gain against which taper relief, on a sliding scale corresponding with the length of time the asset was owned, is applied.
 The resulting gains may be further reduced by capital losses brought forward from previous tax years or losses in the year, and by annual exemptions.
-Exempt shareholders, which include UK charities, UK approved pension funds, ISAs (and their individual investors), would not normally be expected to be liable to capital gains tax on the disposal of units.
+Exempt shareholders, which include UK charities, UK approved pension funds, PEPs and ISAs (and their individual investors), would not normally be expected to be liable to Capital Gains Tax on the disposal of units.